BenWiederhake/ear/README.md

 Assume you have some text.
 Any text.
 And you want to determine the language.

 `ear` listens to what you give it.
-Well, it reads it, but the metaphor works better with "listening" instead of "looking at it".
+Well, it reads it, but the metaphor works better with "listening" than "looking".

-This was mostly motivated because someone said "Oh I know!
-I'm gonna use Markov chains!".
-I think this is a much simpler, far more reliable way to do it.

 ## Table of Contents